 Every battery simulation effort starts with data.
 At a minimum, this includes testing data on the full cell itself: rate capability tests at different C-rates and temperatures, perhaps some drive cycles or other application-relevant profiles.
 Sometimes it includes more advanced characterization: half-cell testing to separate cathode and anode contributions, EIS for impedance characterization, or direct measurement of internal properties like electrode thickness and porosity.

 The Simulation OS provides a system of record for this data.
-It harmonizes, stores, visualizes, and provides programmatic access to battery R&D data in a standardized format, making it easy to keep track of different cell tests alongside the metadata of the cell that was tested (chemistry, format, electrode specifications, electrolyte composition, manufacturing parameters like press density and formation protocol, and so on).
+It harmonizes, stores, visualizes, and exposes battery R&D data in a standardized format.
+Every cell test lives alongside the metadata of the cell that was tested: chemistry, format, electrode specifications, electrolyte composition, and manufacturing parameters like press density and formation protocol.

 Train